Jorenar/blog/2023-02-19-less-known-c.md

 From [this comment](https://www.reddit.com/r/programming/comments/116iij3/few_lesser_known_tricks_quirks_and_features_of_c/j98zxu5/) on Reddit:

 > `sscanf()` can be used as an ersatz "regex" (not really, only character classes) matcher.
-> For example, one can write something like this to check if the input consists of letters of underscores:
+> For example, one can write something like this to check if the input consists of letters or underscores:
 >
 > ```c
 > int len = 0;